-We had the opportunity to help Ben at Shepherd Farms set up his new KDT-300 SaMASZ Disc Mower.
-This unit was sold by Willard's Equipment in West Branch, Michigan.
-Dan at Willard's personally delivered the machine a few weeks ago, and this past week the timing was right to get the disc mower hooked up and ready to go for first cutting.
+We had the opportunity to help Shepherd Farms set up their new KDT-300 SaMASZ Disc Mower.
+This unit was sold by Willard's Farm Equipment in West Branch, Michigan.

 Here are some of the key things we learned during the set-up process: